 Declarations of dividends is subject to the approval of our board of directors and subject to limits imposed on us by our regulators.
 Any future constraints on liquidity at the holding company level could impair Southern States' ability to declare and pay dividends on Southern States' common stock.
 In order to pay any dividends, we rely on dividends from the Bank.
 Under Alabama law, state-chartered banks must maintain a capital surplus of at least 20% of its capital, which the Bank currently exceeds.
 Moreover, our Bank is also required by Alabama law to obtain the prior approval of the Superintendent for its payment of dividends if the total of all dividends declared by the Bank in any calendar year will exceed the total of (1) the Bank's net earnings (as defined by statute) for that year, plus (2) its retained net earnings for the preceding two years, less any required transfers to surplus.
 In addition, the bank must maintain certain capital levels, which may restrict the ability of our Bank to pay dividends to us and our ability to pay dividends to our stockholders.
+The federal banking agencies' capital regulations applicable to both Southern States and Southern States Bank require each entity to maintain the following capital ratios (when including the 2.5% capital conservation buffer which is made up solely of common equity tier I capital) to avoid limits on capital distributions, including dividends: (i) minimum ratio of common equity tier I capital to total risk-weighted assets of 7%, (ii) minimum ratio of tier I capital to total risk-weighted assets of 8.5%, and (iii) minimum ratio of total capital to risk-weighted assets of 10.5%.
+Unless the Company is permitted to be treated as a "small bank holding company" under the Federal Reserve's Small Bank Holding Company Policy Statement, the Company and the Bank must each meet consolidated capital requirements.
+Please see "Supervision and Regulation-Capital Adequacy."
 Also, Southern States' and Southern States Bank's regulators have the authority to restrict dividends and payments on subordinated notes on each entity, if they determine they are operating in an unsafe or unsound manner, including inadequate capital.